merenlab/anvio/anvio/docs/workflows/ecophylo.md

 ### Discovery-mode: ALL open-reading frames

 However, maybe you're a risk taker, a maverick explorer of metagenomes.
-Complete or incomplete you accept all genes and their potential tree bending shortcomings!
+Complete or partial you accept all genes and their potential tree bending shortcomings!
 In this case, set `--filter-out-partial-gene-calls false` in the config file.

 {:.notice}
-Exploring complete and incomplete ORFs will increase the distribution of sequence lengths and thus impact sequence clustering.
+Exploring complete and partial ORFs will increase the distribution of sequence lengths and thus impact sequence clustering.
 We recommend adjusting `cluster_X_percent_sim_mmseqs` to `"--cov-mode": 1` to help insure ORFs of all length properly cluster together.
 Please refer to the [MMseqs2 user guide description of --cov-mode](https://mmseqs.com/latest/userguide.pdf) for more details.

 ```bash
 {